 Drug Dosage Calculation Formulas – Part 1

-To calculate the number of tablets, use the following formula:
+To calculate the number of tablets, use the following drug dosage calculation formula:

 Strength required / Stock strength = Number of tablet(s) required

-Or another way this drug dosage formula can be expressed is:
+Or another way this drug dosage calculation formula can be expressed is:

 What you want / What you’ve got = Number of tablet(s) required

-To calculate the volume dose for liquid medicine, use this formula:
+To calculate the volume dose for a liquid medicine, use this drug dosage calculation formula:

 (Strength required / Stock strength) × Stock volume = Volume dose required

-Or another way this liquid dose formula can be expressed is:
+Or another way this drug dosage calculation formula for liquid medicines can be expressed is:

 (What you want / What you’ve got) × What it’s in = Volume dose required

-This formula can also be used to calculate the volume dose required for injections.
+This drug dosage calculation formula can also be used to calculate the volume dose required for injections.

-Before working through these worked example questions and attempting the drug calculations quiz in the next part, remember to ensure the strength required and stock strength are always in the same units of measure (i.e., both ng, both mcg, both mg or both g).
+Before working through these drug calculation examples and attempting the drug calculation test questions in the next part, remember to ensure the strength required and stock strength are always in the same units of measure (i.e., both ng, both mcg, both mg or both g).
 If you are unsure how to convert from one unit of measurement to another, take a look at the conversion between units of measure tables for mass and volume on our sister website; in addition, practice converting from one unit of measurement to another by attempting the units of measurement drug calculations quiz.

 How to calculate the number of tablets required